Curse: Objects

 Cursed objects are generally supposed to have been stolen from their rightful owners or looted from a sanctuary.
 The Hope Diamond is supposed to bear such a curse, and bring misfortune to its owner.
 The stories behind why these items are cursed vary, but they usually are said to bring bad luck or to manifest unusual phenomena related to their presence.
 Busby's stoop chair was reportedly cursed by the murderer Thomas Busby shortly before his execution so that everyone who would sit in it would die.

 According to the Bible, cursed objects are those which are used in idolatry whether that idolatry is indirectly or directly connected to the devil.
 A list of those Bible references along with a comprehensive list of occult and cursed objects can be found online.

+In Norse Mythology, there is a curse on a golden ring, Andvaranaut.
+A dwarf, Andvari, was caught by Loki, who threatened the dwarf's life for all his gold.
+When Loki was taking all of Andvari's gold, he spotted a gold ring that Andvari was hiding from him.
+The dwarf begged Loki not to take the ring away because it could multiply wealth, and he would get more wealth if he kept it for himself.
+Loki took the ring anyway, as Andvari cursed the ring to ruin the life of whoever had it.

+Loki showed Odin the hoard of gold he got, but Odin got fixated on the gold ring and took it for himself.
+Although when Loki, Odin, and Hœnir gave the hoard of gold to Hreiðmarr.
+That was because they accidentally killed Hreiðmarr's son, Ótr, and in order not to be punished, Hreiðmarr made them fill the otter skin with gold.
+Hreiðmarr noticed a whisker was not covered in gold and demanded for gold to be covered there.
+Odin quickly put the ring Andvaranaut there so there would be no punishment.
+When Odin, Loki, and Hoenir left, Loki declared that the curse would take effect if the person possessed the ring.
+That being Hreiðmarr, which led to his death.
+Then, the harsh deaths of whoever was in possession of the ring, along with those around the holder.